MASILab/pyPheWAS/docs/phewas_tools.rst

 term in the logit model.
 Additionally, lists of the ICD-9/ICD-10 codes that map to each PheCode are included.

+Logistic regressions are estimated using the [Statsmodels]_ package.

 Required Arguments:
  * ``--feature_matrix``: Base name of the feature matrix files
  * ``--group``:			Name of the group file